ODiogoSilva/TriFusion/README.md

  - **Collapse** identical sequences into the same haplotype.
  - Create **consensus** sequences for each alignment with several options on how to handle sequence variation.
  - **Filter** either alignments (according to whether they contain or exclude certain taxa, to a minimum proportion of taxa, and/or variable sites) or alignment columns (according to codon position, missing data and gaps).
- - **Code indel patterns** of your alignments into a binary matrix that is appended.
+ - **Code indel patterns** of your alignments into a binary matrix that is appended to the alignment.
  - **Revert concatenated alignments** or export sub-regions into individual files
  - Set **gene and codon partitions** as well as **substitution models** (Nexus format)
  - It's **fast** and **memory efficient**.
 Converting 3,093 files with 376 taxa can be performed in just 30 seconds and using less than 90Mb of RAM memory ([check the benchmarks table](https://github.com/ODiogoSilva/TriFusion/wiki/Benchmarks)).